Nuclear Engineering

 In order to be admitted to the Nuclear Science and Engineering Graduate Degree Program, students must meet the following minimum requirements:

-• baccalaureate degree in a science or engineering discipline from an accredited program
+• Baccalaureate degree in a science or engineering discipline from an accredited program

-• mathematics coursework up to and including differential equations
+• Mathematics coursework up to and including differential equations

-• coursework in thermodynamics
+• Coursework in thermodynamics

 • ENGY475 (or equivalent).